BobDG/Blaze/README.md

 row.rowHeightRatio = 0.3f; //30% of the total tableview's height
 row.rowHeightDynamic = TRUE; //Calculates all other rowheights first and sets the remaining space to this row
 ```

+### Pull to refresh
+Of course Blaze supports the UIRefreshControl.
+Activate it with 1 line and use the completion block to know when the user wants to refresh!

 ### Many quick setters
 To remain blazingly fast __Blaze__ offers tons of quick setters that you can discover by checking out the source files.
 For example, if you use the same XIB-file for each row in a section you can simply set the __rowsXibname__  property of _BlazeSection_.
 Much better than typing the same line of code for each BlazeRow.
 And if you use the same xibName for the whole screen simply set the __rowsXibName__ of your _BlazeTableViewController_ subclass.